PIX3LFLUX/HSmartKArt-EE/README.md

 * CAN Interface Setup needs to be modified according to the used device
 * The CAN interface needs to be compatible with the SocketCAN Linux library

-For the **MQTT Broker** no additional setup is needed when using the HiveMQ platform.
+For the MQTT Broker no additional setup is needed when using the HiveMQ platform.

 For the **Server** a host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a public IPv4 address and/or a domain (DNS with an A record for the public IP address) needs to be associated with the server.
 Without public IPv4 or domain the certificate generation will fail because certbot cannot perform the http challenges.
 **NOTE**:	When using Unitymedia Connect Box consider the setup of a Portmapper to avoid
 			errors due to the IP policy of Unitymedia (Dual-Stack Lite).

+**NOTE**:	The script will not update the software after installation.
+So updating the Paho
+			MQTT C library or the MQTT_CLIENTID environment variable needs to be done manually.

 ### Installation script for the CAN-to-MQTT Bridge
 To install the software for the CAN-to-MQTT Bridge on a Raspberry Pi simply enter the following